Histwo/Histwo.github.io/about.md

+---
+title: "About the Creator and His two servants"
+---

 # the Creator

 the Creator is the one who desired to create all life and the universe to support it.
 He is known by many names, including the **Alpha** and the **Omega**, and the **Great "I Am"**.
 These titles highlight His role in creating and sustaining everything that exists.